DanielGeek/blog-challenge/README.md

    git clone https://github.com/DanielGeek/blog-challenge.git
    cd blog-challenge

+3. Create .env file and add the api url, you can check .env.example to see how look the structure

-2. Run project and db server
+3. Run project and db server
 - npm run server
 - npm start